-The Alpha Nu Omega Alumni Association Fund has been created by formal agreement with UMD and ratification of this agreement by the University Of Minnesota Foundation.
+The Alpha Nu Omega Alumni Association Scholarship Fund has been created by formal agreement with UMD and ratification of this agreement by the University Of Minnesota Foundation.
 The endowment fund for this scholarship is administered by the University of Minnesota Foundation.
-The fund is invested in accordance with the investment principles of the University of Minnesota Foundation for endowment funds and grows along with donations from members of the Alumni Association.
+The fund is invested in accordance with the investment principles of the University of Minnesota Foundation for endowment funds and grows along with donations from members of the Alumni Association and fund investments.
 Each year a set percentage of the Alpha Fund is allocated for scholarship purposes in accordance with this agreement.

-The University also established the Reaching Higher Scholarship Initiative Match Program, which matched the Fund percentage payout up until this year when it has been frozen at the existing status.
-The combined annual payout made available for distribution from the Alpha Nu Omega Alumni Association Scholarship Fund is determined by the Foundation’s Spending policy as defined by its Board of Trustees.
+The University also established the Reaching Higher Scholarship Program, which adds a significant additional fixed amount to the Fund.
+The combined annual payout made available for scholarship distribution from the Alpha Nu Omega Alumni Association Scholarship Fund is determined by the Foundation’s Spending policy as defined by its Board of Trustees.
 To date over $120,000 in scholarships have been rewarded.
+The Fund interest and Reaching Higher contribution have not kept up with tuition cost and needs to expand through significant donations from our membership.
+The Alumni Association is currently in an aggressive program to significantly increase the Fund to get meaningful scholarship awards.

 THE JOHN L. BANKS III MEMORIAL SCHOLARSHIP